udemegane/dev-webgl-skeleton/README.md

 ```
 On the local server by webpack-dev-server, bundle files are placed in memory, so it will **do hot reload for changes** in the source program.
 For example, when you make any change to frag.glsl, **it will be reflected in real time on localhost:8081.**
 This makes development more efficient.
 Especially if you are using Vim.
+You can shut down the server to press Ctrl+C.

 If you want to change the server port, please change webpack.config.js and package.json.